pgxn/rfcs/text/0000-release-meta-spec-v2.md

 The use of [JWS] ensures a widely-vetted key signing and distribution standard, and the likelihood that clients can take advantage of well-tested, mature libraries to handle signing and validation.
-And finally, its design allows for key rotation when necessary.
+And finally, the use of RFC 7515-standard [JWS JSON Serialization] allows multiple signatures, which will simplify key rotation.

 ## Future possibilities